patrickgh3/jai-getting-started/readme.md

                 break;
             }
         }

+        // Personally, for one project which cannot be run at compile-time this way
+        // due to depending on a static library, I have a batch file called run.bat
+        // which runs the compiler and then runs the executable if the compiler
+        // returned a successful exit code
     }

 Struct "using base" syntax:
-This is also described in the types how_to.
+This is also described in the types how\_to.

     Entity :: struct {
         type: Type; // A Type variable is a convenient way to keep track of what "sub-type" entities are.
 This could also be an enum.